 - Erasing the data.
 A student does not need to store the data for longer than six or twelve months after the thesis is submitted.
 Data in Webropol will be erased by the Computer Centre shortly after the students user-id is inactivated due to examination.

-4. The supervisor should pay extra attention if a student plans to handle direct identifiers, data obtained in trust and confidence and sensitive data in his/her thesis project.
+4. The supervisor should pay extra attention if a student plans to handle direct identifiers, data obtained in trust and confidence or sensitive data in his/her thesis project.

 5. There are six types of studies which require a request for an ethical review by Hanken’s Research Ethics Committee.
 Read more in Ethical Review.
 The supervisor and the student should fill in the request form together and be aware that the processing on the request will take at least two/three weeks.